luke-harriman/DETR-Transformer-Model-From-Scratch/README.md

     return self.layer_norm(x)
 ```

-Although I am using ReLu, which doesn't suffer from gradient vanishing or exploding as opposed to sigmoid and tanh, it's still good to dust off the ol' matplotlib skills and see the gradients for yourself.
+Although I am using ReLU, which doesn't suffer from gradient vanishing or exploding as opposed to sigmoid and tanh, it's still good to dust off the ol' matplotlib skills and see the gradients for yourself.

 <p align="center">
   <img src="charts/std_gradients_30_batches.png" alt="Diagram" width="600"/>
 </p>

-The charts below are a good illistration of why residual connections are so useful.
+The charts below are a good illustration of why residual connections are so useful.
 As you can see in the top left chart, the backbone of the model is able to immediately start training as the gradient flows straight to it through the residual pathways.
-The self-attention layer - seen in the other three charts - take more time to 'turn on' as there weights are initially quite small.
+The self-attention layer - seen in the other three charts - take more time to 'turn on' as their weights are initially quite small.

 <p align="center">
   <img src="charts/backbone_weights_30_batches.png" alt="Diagram" width="350"/>